World Aquarium

 According to the curator, the mission of World Aquarium was to increase the knowledge of aquatic life and environments, to enable people to conserve the world of water, and to provide leadership for the preservation and sustainable use of aquatic resources globally.

 The aquarium depended heavily on its volunteers and donations.
 Some volunteers had been working for five years or more.
 The aquarium, which had been open since 1993, reopened in a historic building near the Mississippi Riverfront in 2016, after a short hiatus, to allow for a move from its previous location at City Museum.
 The new location saw success until 2019 in a historic neighborhood of St. Louis, featuring close-by views of the Gateway Arch.
+But however, in 2019 it was permanently closed for good.